10 Vegetables You Can Still Plant for a Late Harvest

 Lettuce (especially leaf and romaine types) thrives quite well in the cool days of fall.

-As experienced gardeners will know, hot summer weather turns lettuce bitter and causes it to bolt, but planting in September avoids that issue.
+As experienced gardeners will know, hot summer weather turns lettuce bitter and causes it to bolt, but planting in fall avoids that issue.

-Sow lettuce seeds or set transplants in early to mid-September and you could be cutting fresh salads in October.
+Sow lettuce seeds or set transplants and you could be cutting fresh salads in October and November.

 In this case, the thing you have to keep in mind is that lettuce grows best when air temperatures range around 45–75°F (7–24°C), which makes fall an excellent planting window in many zones.